cyberfly/cigenerator/README.md

 How to setup
 ============

-1.Set your base_url in application/config/config.php
-2.Set your database connection at application/config/database.php
+1. Set your database connection at application/config/database.php
-3.Change builds folder permission to 0777 if you are on unix platform (linux/mac)
+2. Change builds folder permission to 0777 if you are on unix platform (linux/mac)

 How to use
 ==========